 Farm't Geertje

-City Museum Zoetermeer
+Zoetermeer City Museum

-This small and lively museum is located in the heart of the historic center of Zoetermeer.
+This small and lively museum is located in the heart of the historic village center of Zoetermeer.
 It has a varied program of activities.

 Address: Dorpsstraat 7, Zoetermeer.
-Opening hours: Tue-Fri 10am-4pm, Sat and Sun 1pm-5pm.
+Opening hours: Tues to Fri 10am-4pm, Sat and Sun 1pm-5pm.

 For more information about this